STYLE SHEET

 Our recommendations span several genres, from a healthy dose of self-improvement to new fiction favourites and some classics.

 Are you looking for your new favourite book of the summer?
-We’ve got you covered with book recommendations from the AirTree team that span several genres, including a healthy dose of self-improvement, new fiction favourites and some classics.
+We’ve got you covered with book recommendations from the Airtree team that span several genres, including a healthy dose of self-improvement, new fiction favourites and some classics.
 Here’s the best of what we read in 2023.

 Andrea Saravolac – Finance Manager